stablestud/adsorber/README.md

 (Ad)sorber blocks ads by 'absorbing' and dumbing them into the void.

-Technically speaking, it adds ad-domains to the hostname/DNS lookup file `/etc/hosts`,
+Technically speaking, it adds ad-domains to the hostname / DNS lookup file `/etc/hosts`,
-with a redirection to a non-existent ip `0.0.0.0`, which prevents ads from being loaded systemwide.
+with a redirection to a non-existent ip `0.0.0.0`, which prevents ads from being loaded system-wide.

 You can consider it as [AdAway](https://github.com/AdAway/AdAway) for non Android systems running on Linux.